 Think about your business name and its brand identity.
 If you were to imagine your ideal client, what type of person comes to mind?
 The voice of your brand, its mission, aesthetics, and message should represent the brand you’re trying to build.

-After you’ve developed buyer personas, you’ll want to test your products.
+After you’ve developed a target audience portrait, you’ll want to test your products.
 We advise testing them out on small customer groups to determine how viable they are and where you can make improvements.